barionleg/cesium.wiki.gs/CZML-Structure.md

 ```

 As a result, the browser raises an event when each packet is received, containing the data for just that one packet.
 This allows us to incrementally process CZML data with excellent performance.

+So far, we've perhaps implied that a single object is represented using a single packet that describes all of the graphics associated with that object.
+But this is not necessarily the case.
+A single CZML stream or document can contain multiple packets with the same `id`, describing different aspects of the same object.

+In fact, in some cases, two packets can even describe the same property of an object.
+This is useful when the property is defined over many intervals or when an interval contains many time-tagged samples.
+By breaking the complete definition of a property into multiple packets, we can get relevant data into Cesium sooner to minimize the time that the user must wait before Cesium starts rendering the scene.

+When a client receives a CZML packet, it walks through each property contained in the packet.
+For each property, it walks through each interval over which the property is defined.
+For each interval, it determines if the specified interval has already been defined for the property.
+If the interval has already been defined, the existing interval is updated; otherwise, a new one is created.

+When updating an existing interval, any provided sub-property value replaces the existing value, if any.
+The only exception is when both the previous property value and the new property value contain time-tagged samples.
+In that case, the samples are added to the list of samples for that interval.

+When a new interval overlaps existing intervals, the new interval takes precedence and the existing intervals are truncated or removed entirely.
+This is important to keep in mind because later intervals will be tested against the truncated intervals when determining whether the interval is new or an update to an existing one.